Logan-Elliott/HollowGhost/README.md

 This shellcode runner is currently FUD by Microsoft Defender at scan-time, runtime, and during on-demand scanning with an active shell.

+**Disclaimer**: The resources provided are only for educational and research purposes.
+I am, in no way, responsible for any misuse of these resources.
+The resources shown here should only be used legally for ethical hacking.

 There are currently two versions of this shellcode runner.

 The only difference between the two: